 Nicolas Matte was likely a handsome and ambitious young French settler to Canada.
 He had been baptized in France on December 4, 1636 in Sainte-Geneviève-en-Bray, Normandy, the son of Charles Matte and Barbe Horace (or Harache).
 At some point before he left France, his family had relocated to the parish of Saint-Cyr near the coastal port city of La Rochelle.

-On October 12 and barely two months after her arrival, 19-year-old Madeleine Auvray and 34-year-old Nicolas Matte had met, fallen in love, and agreed that they should spend their lives together with a common purpose.
+On October 12 and barely two months after her arrival, 19-year-old Madeleine Auvrey and 34-year-old Nicolas Matte had met, fallen in love, and agreed that they should spend their lives together with a common purpose.
 They married at Notre-Dame de Québec, receiving the king’s gift of 50 livres in kind.
-Unable to read or write, she could not sign the marriage contract drawn two days previously by notary Romain Becquet, but Nicolas could, apparently, since his signature appears on the archived document.
+Unable to read or write, she could not sign the marriage contract drawn two days previously by notary Romain Becquet.
+Nicolas could read, apparently, since his signature appears on the archived document.

 Unlike many other men of the colony, Nicolas Matte seems to have been organized and prepared for his future.
 The new couple settled at Neuville on a land parcel that was granted by Jean-François Bourdon, Seigneur de Dombourg on May 31, 1672.
 It does appear that they spent their entire lives on the same property, very likely farming the land with their growing family as was commonly done by habitants.
 Here they raised their children and provided years of security for subsequent families who might one day take over.